- Our Mission

 - The American Philosophical Society elected Wendy Freedman, the Crawford H. Greenewalt Chair of The Observatories of the Carnegie Institution, to its membership in 2007.

-- Carnegie scientists Chris Field and Ken Caldeira of the Department of Global Ecology were key contributors in the UN panel sharing the 2007 Nobel Peace Prize for work on global climate change.
+- Carnegie scientist Ken Caldeira of the Department of Global Ecology was a key contributor in the UN panel sharing the 2007 Nobel Peace Prize for work on global climate change.
 Field attended the Nobel Peace Prize ceremony and banquet in Oslo, Norway.

 - Former Carnegie Academy for Science Education (CASE) director Inés Cifuentes was awarded the 2007 Hispanic Heritage Award for Math and Science.